-Morningside is home to two small city parks, as well as a community Bocce Court.
+Morningside is home to two small city parks, as well as a community bocce court.
 The community is also in walking distance of the Pittsburgh Zoo, and is expecting a new park to begin development soon.

-Joe Natoli Field, behind Morningside’s business district, hosts the Morningside Football and Baseball teams, where the teams actually play under lights.
-The location of Morningside’s active
+Joe Natoli Field, behind Morningside’s business district, hosts the

-The John L. DelSignore Morningside Bocce Courts are located near St. Raphael School, and are the only public Bocce courts in the city, owing to the strong Italian heritage in Morningside.
+The John L. DelSignore Morningside Bocce Courts are located near St. Raphael School, and are the only public bocce courts in the city, owing to the strong Italian heritage in Morningside.

 The Heth’s Run Park Project was an ongoing design project for a new park complex that has spent several years in development.
 Proposed on the site of the current zoo parking lot (which runs up to the foot of the hill below Heth’s Field), the park is envisioned to include athletic fields, a public park, and pedestrian trails that connect Morningside with the zoo and potentially the Allegheny River.
 If and when the project comes back on track, please look here for updates.